Guides

 Renewable energy is a great alternative to conventional means of powering your home, but what’s sauce for the goose isn’t always sauce for the gander.

-You could be earning from your investment if you decide to go with a “grid-tie” system; giving you control over your incomings and outgoings when the rising cost of electricity is still trending, but you need the space to be able to make it work for you.
+You could be earning from your investment if you decide to go with a “grid-tie” system.
+Giving you control over your incomings and outgoings when the rising cost of electricity is still trending, but you need the space to be able to make it work for you.

 Solar Renewable Energy Certificates (SREC’s) are another way in which you could benefit, through State lead initiatives to encourage and support those who want to go green by incentivizing solar panel installations for homeowners and businesses alike.